TimLindner/BayesianGrowthMixtureModels/README.md

 Placeholder

 ### Software used
-* Except for the implementations of the GMMs, all operations have been performed in R
+* Except for the implementations of the GMMs, all operations have been performed using R (R Core Team, 2022)
 * The GMMs have been implemented using Stan and estimated using the No-U-Turn Sampler (or NUTS for short) via RStan — the R interface to Stan (Hoffman & Gelman, 2014; Stan Development Team, n.d.; Stan Development Team, 2024)
 * In the context of parameter initializations for the NUTS, the R Stats Package has been used to apply Hartigan and Wong's (1979) K-means clustering algorithm with maximum ten iterations and two random sets (R Core Team and contributors worldwide, 2022)